storj/storj/deploy/README.md

 The purpose of this code is to learn about kubernetes and how to deploy the Satellite.

+Notable differences:
+- Secrets are encrypted with gpc kms key and committed to source code
+- There is an example using Kustomize instead of Helm
+- GKE cluster is used instead of Kops
+- docker images are stored on google cloud container registry
+-

 ## Requirements

 Build Requirements: